joel-adusei/SALIENT-VENTURES-EXCEL-CASESTUDY/README.md

 15% Profit Margin

 The company successfully reversed its declining revenue trend and returned to profitable growth during Q4.
+The figures above indicate a substantial improvement from previous quarters and suggest the turnaround initiatives generated positive financial outcomes.

 2. Product Diversification Delivered Results
 Most Profitable Categories